 We now know more than ever about how babies and young children’s brains are built, thanks to advances in science research.
 What is interesting to note, is that these new insights are telling us that the way our grandparents parented is in fact the ideal model.
 It is called ‘ancestral’ parenting and it is simple.

 We have a tendency to over-complicate things and more recently, parenting has become susceptible to this trend.
 We have witnessed a surge in products aimed at parents of babies and children that claim that they will accelerate a child’s brain development and learning.
 Think Baby Einstein DVDs, Apptivity Cases for babies, reading flashcards for toddlers and laptops for preschoolers.
 It is little wonder that parents are feeling overwhelmed and pressured to but these products, when their marketing claims suggest that they will “make your baby smarter” and “improve your child’s brain development”.
-In actual fact, many of these products are not helpful and in fact some can be detrimental to a child’s learning and development (see my previous blog post about Baby DVDs).
+In actual fact, many of these products are not helpful and in fact some can be detrimental to a child’s learning and development.

 So what essential information do parents need to know?
 What is marketing hype?

 What DOES build a child’s brain?

 I like to use a building block analogy.
 Why?
 We know that the brain is built from the bottom up, much the same way building blocks are used.
 So simple brain circuits are built first and then more complex brains circuits are built next.
 A bit like building a house: first you lay the foundations and then you build the frame and the walls and roof are eventually built around this scaffolding.
 I also like to use the building block analogy as it explains how each of the different components are inter-connected.